sleepypioneer/coffee-leaf-rust-predictor/README.md

 [Hemileia vastatrix](https://en.wikipedia.org/wiki/Hemileia_vastatrix) a fungus which causes coffee leaf rust disease.
 This disease which reduces a plants ability to derive energy through photosynthesis, is extremely damaging to economics built on coffee cultivation as it can wipe out whole crops.
 The disease can be identified by the spores which cover the plants leaves.

 This project focuses on a classification problem, predicting if a image shows a leaf with rust disease or another disease, however with more data it would be interesting to compare healthy leaves and build a multi classifier for all the coffee leaf diseases with images available.

+To solve this problem I used the techniques learnt during the course for deep learning.
+I trained my model using tensorflow using the base model Xception, I tuned several of the parameters to find the most accurate final model.
+After the final training I converted it to Tensorflow lite so that I could run the model in a lightweight Docker container uploaded to AWS ECR and deployed as a AWS Lambda function.
+This function can be invoked by calling it at the associated API Gateway.
+Details for navigating the repository and how it was deployed can be found below :)

 ## Navigating the project repository 🗂️